spacelift-io/user-documentation/docs/vendors/pulumi/typescript.md

 In the third step, choose Pulumi as your Infrastructure as Code vendor.
 You'll have to choose:

 - A state backend, aka login URL.
 This can be a cloud storage bucket, like `s3://pulumi-state-bucket`, but it can also be a Pulumi Service endpoint.
 - A stack name, which is how the state for this stack will be namespaced in the state backend.
-Best to write something close to your stack name, like `my-javascript-pulumi-spacelift-stack`.
+Best to write something close to your stack name, like `my-typescript-pulumi-spacelift-stack`.

 ![Configure backend.](<../../assets/screenshots/image (36).png>)